akrramo/symfonyantiadblockpropellerads/README.md

 # Integrate PHP Dynamic AntiAdblock Ads to Symfony2 & 3
-This is an example of twig extension that you can integrate to symfony2 project to ad ads.
-What you need to change is the file AntiAdblockExtension.php
+This is an example of twig extension that you can integrate to symfony2 project to add ads.
+What you need to change is the lines 8 and 11 of file AntiAdblockExtension.php

       /** @var string */
     private $token = 'YOUR_TOKEN';